tsegall/fta/README.md

 For real word data (see for example https://github.com/tsegall/semantic-types) the detection performance for CITY is ~99.5%.

-## Getting Starting ##

-Fastest way to get started is to review the examples included.

 ## Releasing a new version ##

 ### Compile ###